Welcome to

 What’s next?

 There are currently 420+ green burial cemeteries in the US.
 We’re working hard to make this option available in the Seacoast but we can’t accomplish this alone!
-Reach out to me (Sarah) with how you’d like to get involved and join the newsletter to stay in the loop.
+Reach out to us with how you’d like to get involved and join the newsletter to stay in the loop.
 We’re on the lookout for co-creators and collaborations around land.
 Reach out and let’s see what’s possible!